ankitects/anki-manual/src/searching.md

 <!-- toc -->

 Anki's Browse screen and the Filtered Deck feature use a common method of searching for specific cards/notes.
+This is also used in the search bar below "FSRS parameters" field.

 ## Simple searches

 When you type some text into the search box, Anki finds matching notes and displays their cards.
-Anki searches in all fields of the notes, but does not search for tags (see later in this section for how to search for tags).
+Anki searches in all fields of the notes, but does not search for tags (For information on how to search for tags, see [this section](##tags,-decks,-cards-and-notes) of the page).
 Some examples:

 `dog`\
-search for "dog" - will match words like "doggy" and "underdog" too.
+searches for "dog" - will match words like "doggy" and "underdog" too.

 `dog cat`\
 finds notes that have both "dog" and "cat" on them, such as "raining